Introduction to Iowa Property Tax

 - Counties: Each of Iowa's 99 counties has one assessor.

-- Cities: Eight Iowa cities have their own assessors.
+- Cities: Seven Iowa cities have their own assessors.
 Any city with a population of more than 10,000 people may elect to have its own assessor.

 What do they do?

-An assessor's primary duty is to value classify all real property, which includes residential, multiresidential, commercial, industrial, and agricultural.
+An assessor's primary duty is to value & classify all real property, which includes residential, Res 3+ (formally multiresidential), commercial, industrial, and agricultural.
 The Iowa Department of Revenue assesses public utilities and railroads.

 What assessors do not do